Key Takeaways

 3. Air Conditioning

-Air conditioning is an excellent solution for maintaining a comfortable indoor temperature and reducing humidity levels, especially during hot and humid periods.
-It gives relief during extreme heat waves and when external air quality is affected by factors such as wildfire smoke, where you can’t open windows for ventilation.
+Air conditioning is an excellent solution for maintaining a comfortable indoor temperature and reducing humidity, especially during hot, humid periods.
+It provides relief during extreme heat waves and when outdoor air quality is affected by factors such as wildfire smoke, when you can’t open windows for ventilation.

 Related: Do Air Conditioners Pull Air From Outside?